Do I Need to Shock My Pool Every Week? Complete Guide

 Timing and Application

-Always shock in the evening or at night to prevent UV degradation.
+Shocking in the evening is best (daytime sun burns off chlorine faster), but you can shock during the day when you need to — like a fresh opening or a green pool — just expect to use a bit more.
 Pour liquid chlorine around the pool perimeter with the pump running.
 Retest FC after 1-2 hours to ensure proper distribution, then again the next morning.

 Cost-Effective Chlorine Maintenance

 Daily chlorine addition costs far less than weekly shocking.
-A typical 20,000-gallon pool might need 16-24 ounces of liquid chlorine daily during summer, costing roughly $3-4 per week (prices vary by region).
+A typical 20,000-gallon pool might need 16-24 ounces of liquid chlorine daily during summer, costing roughly $5-10 per week (prices vary by region and bulk vs retail).
 Weekly shocking uses 1-2 gallons, costing $8-12 weekly while leaving the pool undersanitized between treatments.

 Signs You're Over-Shocking

-- Consistently high FC readings: If FC regularly tests above 10 ppm, you're adding too much
+- Consistently high FC readings: If FC regularly tests well above the top of the target range for your CYA (when you're not actively running a SLAM), you're adding too much

 - pH constantly rising: Most shock products raise pH significantly